Bortne/tdt4255/README.md

 # TDT4255
 Exercises in TDT4255.

-Exercis1 -> Implement a 3-stage pipeline processor.
-Works in FPGA in the course
+Exercis1 -> Implement a 5-stage pipeline processor.

-Exercise2 -> Implement a 5-stage pipleline processor, with stall, flush and hazard detection.
-Works on FPGA in the course.
+Exercise2 -> Implement a 5-stage dual-issue pipleline processor, with stall, flush and hazard detection.
 WARNING: Stall, flush and hazard detection is not implemented yet

 If you are taking this course feel free to get inspiration from this.